symbol/symbol-docs/source/concepts/transaction.rst

 When another block is added to the blockchain, the transaction has one confirmation.
 The next block added to the chain will give it two confirmations and so on.

-Under certain circumstances, like network failure or partition, the most recent confirmed blocks need to be reversed.
+Under certain circumstances, like network failure or partition, the most recent confirmed blocks might need to be reversed.
 :ref:`Rollbacks <rollbacks>` are characteristic in blockchain systems and essential to resolve the forks of the blockchain.

-In the public network, a transaction is considered to be irrevocable when it receives ``398`` confirmations, being this value :ref:`configurable per network <config-network-properties>`.
+In the public network, a transaction is considered to be irrevocable when it receives ``398`` confirmations.
+But the maximum number of blocks that can be rolled back is :ref:`configurable per network <config-network-properties>`.
-In other words, it is necessary to wait at least ``398`` blocks after a transaction receives its first confirmation to have the guarantee that it cannot be reversed.
+In other words, it is necessary to wait at least ``398`` blocks after a transaction receives its first confirmation to guarantee that it cannot be reversed on the public network.

 ******
 Guides